Nauru: Climate

 Nauru's climate is hot and very humid year-round because of its proximity to the equator and the ocean.
 Nauru is hit by monsoon rains between November and February.
 Annual rainfall is highly variable and is influenced by the El Niño–Southern Oscillation, with several significant recorded droughts.
-The temperature on Nauru ranges between 30 and 35 C during the day and is stable at around 25 C at night.
+The temperature on Nauru ranges between 30 and 35 C during the day and is stable at about 25 C at night.

 Streams and rivers do not exist in Nauru.
 Water is gathered from roof catchment systems or brought to Nauru as ballast on ships returning for loads of phosphate.